ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

 discussions.
-The [Proactive Programmers Discord Server](https://discord.gg/kjah8MFYbR) provides a way for members of the proactive community to use text and video to chat with each other and will be the main forum for the discussion of technical content in discrete structures.
+The [Proactive Programmers Discord Server](https://discord.gg/kjah8MFYbR) provides a way for members of the proactive community to use text and video to chat with each other and will be the main forum for the discussion of technical content in data abstraction.
 The [Allegheny College Computer Science Discord Server](https://discord.gg/CS2h9kXzX6) provides a way for students who are studying computer science at Allegheny College to use text and video to chat